Kong/kong/changelog/README.md

 # Setup

-Ensure binary `changelog` is available and executable.
+Ensure binary `changelog` is available and executable on your local system.

 ```bash
 ~ $ changelog